An excessively high number of online returns is one of the biggest problems of the e-commerce industry today.

 - Customers damaging a product and claiming they received a defective product

 You can easily address these issues by keeping evidence.
 More specifically, you can record your packing process before each item is shipped and send the recorded videos to your customers.
-Fulfillment solution companies like MARQ offers an easy way to record videos for free.
+In addition, fulfillment solution companies like MARQ offers an easy way to record videos for free.

 A more indirect way to reduce online returns is to ensure customers buy the right product.
-In order to do this, you need to provide as much information as possible about your product.
+You need to provide as much information as possible about your product to do this.
 At the very least, your customers should have access to information about:

 - Key features, benefits, and technical specifications of your product